 Symptoms are usually a sharp pain in the arch while getting up in the morning or after prolonged inactivity.
 The problem is that on each down stroke, you flatten out the metatarsal arch making it uncomfortable to walk.

-Tired aching sore feet causes can be a structural foot problem or biomechanical problem such as over pronation or just being flat footed.
+Tired aching sore feet causes can be a structural foot problem or biomechanical problems such as overpronation or just being flat-footed.

 Other symptoms you may experience would be numbness, tingling sensation, or difficulty walking I would advise that you seek medical attention for the appropriate treatment.